glowkeeper/P3D/docs/labs/week2Session2.md

 ## Summary

 You have now completed the C++ labs, which have offered an introduction to some of the ray tracing techniques for rendering 3D objects.
 There is much more to the subject, and for those interested, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) provides more detail (including some of the maths).
-For example, it shows you how to use C++ to generate other materials and describes a much more advanced camera.
+For example, it shows you how to use C++ to generate a much more advanced camera.
 Additionally, the [useful links](#useful-links) section contains a link to a lecture from a previous year of P3D, which gives an overview of more advanced ray tracing techniques.

 The remainder of the module uses [Unity](https://unity3d.com/unity/qa/lts-releases), where you will apply some of the knowledge gained during these labs.